aredn/documentation/arednGettingStarted/mesh_status.rst

 - The **Auto** button sets the display to automatically refresh the node information every 10 seconds.
 To end auto-refresh mode, click **Stop** or **Quit**. *Stop* returns to the static *Mesh Status* display. *Quit* takes you back to the *Node Status* display, but clicking *Mesh Status* again from there will return you to auto-refresh mode on the *Mesh Status* display.

-- The **Super Mesh** button allows you to navigate to the *Mesh Status* display of the closest Supernode available to your device.
+- The **Cloud Mesh** button allows you to navigate to the *Mesh Status* display of the closest Supernode available to your device.
 Supernodes are a way to link multiple mesh island networks in a safe and efficient way.
-If your node is part of a Supernode network, then you have the ability to view other nodes which are part of the Supernode network even if your local mesh is not otherwise linked to those networks.
-For further information see the *Supernode Architecture* section of the **Network Topologies** section in the **Network Design Guide**.
+If your local node is part of a network with a Supernode, then you have the ability to view other nodes which are part of the Cloud Mesh network even if your local mesh is not otherwise linked to those networks.
+For further information see the *Supernode Architecture* description in the **Network Topologies** section of the **Network Design Guide**.

 - The **Quit** button returns you to the *Node Status* display.